TritonDataCenter/rfd/rfd/0071/README.md

 All operations within the Java Manta SDK *should* be currently thread-safe.
 Any client-encryption implementation will need to also be thread-safe because consumers of the SDK are assuming thread safety.

-### Streamable Operations
+### Streamable Operations for Streams of an Unknown Size

 We are able operate in a stream-base API from our client when adding or overwriting objects in Manta.
-The following diagram shows how what steps are needed to do perform end-to-end streaming of client-side encrypted data into Manta.
+The following diagram shows how what steps are needed to do perform end-to-end streaming of client-side encrypted data into Manta if we need to set headers that require a full read of the stream being uploaded like `m-encrypt-original-content-length`.

 ```
          1                      2